 In all mutable things it is obvious that there is this potential for a series of opposites in them.
 Nevertheless there is another not so obvious potential that involves no temporal series.
-For if we suppose that a created will exists for just one instant, and in [A will existing that instant has this willing, it does not then necessarily have it.

-only for an instant]
+For if we suppose that a created will exists for just one instant, and in that instant has this willing, it does not then necessarily have it.
+[A will existing only for an instant]

 Proof: If in that instant it had it necessarily, since it is a cause only in that instant when it causes it, it is unqualifiedly the case that the will, when it causes, necessarily causes.
 For in this case it is not a contingent cause because it preexisted before that instant in which it causes (and then as preexisting it was able to cause or not to cause).
 Just as this being, when it is, is necessary or contingent, so a cause, when it causes, causes necessarily or contingently.
 Therefore, from the fact that in that instant it non-necessarily causes this willing it follows that it causes it contingently.
 There is, then, without any temporal series this potential of the cause for the opposite of that which it causes.
-There is then this potential which is real and, as a first actuality, naturally prior to the opposites which as second actualities are naturally posterior.
-For a first actuality, considered in that instant in which it is naturally prior to its second actuality, so posits that second actuality in existence, as its contingent effect, that, as naturally prior, it can equally posit some other opposite in existence.
+There is then this potential which is real and, as a first actuality, naturally prior to the opposites which as second actualities are naturally prior to its second actuality, so posits that second actuality in existence, as its contingent effect, that, as naturally prior, it can equally posit some other opposite in existence.

-14 For (b), the treatment of the divine will, see below p.
+&lt;sup>14 For (b), the treatment of the divine will, see below p.
 99